no img stabilization

 The SJRC F11 is one of the more serious drones released by the company lately, as they do have a strong history with toy drones.

-It comes with more advanced features like GPS, brushless motors, follow me and quite a good range.
+It comes with more advanced features like GPS, brushless motors, follow me and it's one of the drones that can fly quite far.

 All this for an affordable price.
 Don't expect the camera to be great, but it's a 1080p one that you can move from the transmitter.